christianhujer/pitest-bug-556/README.md

 The percentages are the line coverage.
 The mutation coverage was always 100% and has thus not been included (deemed irrelevant) in the result.
+Lines without coverage are due to problems.
+For example, prior to Pitest 1.4.11, Java 14 was not supported yet.

 | Java | PiTest | Singleton | Utility |
 | ---- | ------ | --------- | ------- |